Westwood Domestic Violence Lawyer

 - Arraignment (3 Hour Rule): Generally, when an individual is charged with a crime and brought before the court, as soon as the criminal complaint is signed and issued by the clerk, the defendant can be arraigned as soon as all parties are ready to proceed with the arraignment.
 Now, in crimes of domestic violence (violation of restraining order, domestic assault, domestic assault and battery, or strangulation), the arraignment cannot proceed until at least 3 hours after the complaint is issued and signed by the clerk.
 Only the Assistant District Attorney handling the case can waive the 3-hour rule.

-- Dangerous Hearings: In Massachusetts, when a defendant is arraigned in a case, the Assistant District Attorney can “move for dangerousness.”
+- Dangerousness Hearings: In Massachusetts, when a defendant is arraigned in a case, the Assistant District Attorney can “move for dangerousness.”
 Generally, a judge will continue the case 3-7 days to schedule a Dangerousness Hearing.
 At the hearing, the Assistant District Attorney will seek to introduce evidence to show that the defendant poses an imminent danger to the community and that there are no less restrictive means other than incarceration (imprisonment) that would ensure the safety of the community).
-A criminal defense attorney can challenge that evidence, present evidence on behalf of the defendant, and argue that there are, in fact, less restrictive means than imprisonment that would ensure the community’s safety (ankle bracelet, drug testing, etc.)
+A defense attorney can challenge that evidence, present evidence on behalf of the defendant, and argue that there are, in fact, less restrictive means than imprisonment that would ensure the community’s safety (ankle bracelet, drug testing, etc.)

 The new domestic violence law changes Dangerousness Hearings in 3 important ways:

 - First, a judge must consider hearsay in police reports or victim and witness statements (previously, the judge could consider such statements, but was not required to do do).